GenericMappingTools/gmt/trunk/doc/rst/source/gmt.conf.rst

 .. _GMT Miscellaneous Parameters:

+**GMT_COMPATIBILITY**
+    Determines if this GMT version should be able to parse command-line options for a prior major release.
+Specify either 4 or 5.
+If 4 is set we will parse obsolete GMT 4 options and issue warnings; if 5 is set then parsing GMT-4 only syntax will result in errors.
 **GMT_FFT**
     Determines which Fast Fourier Transform (FFT) should be used among those that have been configured during installation.
 Choose from